Causal Effect of Functional Treatment: Identification of the Average Dose-Response Functional

-Unlike an observational longitudinal study~\citep{Robins2000a,Robins2000,Moodie2012,Imai2015,Zhao2015,Kennedy2019}, here we assume that the outcome variable $Y$ does not depend on $t\in\mathcal{T}$, where the interval $\mathcal{T}$ is not limited to representing a time interval, but can also be a space, a domain of frequencies, etc. Instead of considering the association between $Z$ and $Y$ as in the traditional regression setting, here we investigate their causal relationship.
-We assume that the functional variable $Z$ is fully or densely observed.
-Essentially, our methodology can be applied when $Z$ is only sparsely observed as long as the trajectory of $Z$ can be well reconstructed, while development of asymptotic properties in such cases would be much more challenging~\citep{Zhang2016}.
+For each individual, we only observe a confounding vector $X$, a random treatment $Z$ and the corresponding outcome $Y = Y^*(Z) \in \mathbb{R}$.
+We further assume that the functional variable $Z$ is fully observed.
+Essentially, our methodology can be applied when $Z$ is only sparsely observed as long as the trajectory of $Z$ can be well reconstructed, while the development of asymptotic properties in such cases would be much more challenging~\citep{Zhang2016,Zhou2022}.

-A fundamental problem of causal inference is that we never observe $Y^*(z)$ simultaneously for all $z\in L^2(\mathcal{T})$.
-This is a more severe issue in our context, compared to the traditional scalar treatment case, because $Z$ is a functional variable valued in an infinite dimensional space.
-It is then impossible to identify $E\{Y^*(z)\}$ from the observed data alone without any assumption.
-Let $\mathbf{X}=(X_1,\ldots,X_p)^\top \in \mathbb{R}^p$ be the $p$-dimensional observable confounding covariates that are related to both $Y^*(z)$ and $Z$.
-We impose the following assumptions in order to identify $E\{Y^*(z)\}$.